data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

 Jason Altmire

-Jason Altmire is President and Chief Executive Officer of Career Education Colleges and Universities, the national association representing private postsecondary trade schools and career colleges.
-He is also an adjunct professor at the Texas Tech University Health Sciences Center.
-He has worked at senior levels in business, education and politics, and from 2007 to 2013, he served three terms in the United States House of Representatives.
-A prolific public speaker, writer and commentator, he previously authored the book Dead Center: How Political Polarization Divided America and What We Can Do About It.
-He earned a Doctorate in Business Administration from the University of Florida, a Master’s in Health Administration from George Washington University, and a bachelor’s degree in political science from Florida State University.
+Jason Altmire is the President and Chief Executive Officer of Career Education Colleges and Universities, the national association advocating for private postsecondary trade schools and career colleges.
+He also serves as an adjunct professor at the Texas Tech University Health Sciences Center.
+With extensive experience at senior levels in business, education, and politics, he represented his constituents in the United States House of Representatives from 2007 to 2013.
+As a prolific public speaker, writer, and commentator, he authored the book Dead Center: How Political Polarization Divided America and What We Can Do About It.
+Altmire holds a Doctorate in Business Administration from the University of Florida, a Master’s in Health Administration from George Washington University, and a bachelor’s degree in political science from Florida State University.
+His work emphasizes the importance of career education in addressing the skills gap in today’s workforce.

 Riley Burr

 Riley Burr serves as Executive Director of the CECU Research Foundation and Vice President of Policy and Research at Career Education Colleges and Universities.
 She previously served as lead author and contributor on several federal reports for the National Center for Education Statistics.
-Her research portfolio spans federal policy, institutional effectiveness, and student outcomes, with publications in areas ranging from school safety to postsecondary accountability.
-She holds a bachelor’s degree in economics and Spanish from Furman University, and a Master of Science degree in Sustainable Development from Sussex University.
+Her research portfolio spans federal policy, institutional effectiveness, and student outcomes, focusing on bridging the skills gap and enhancing the role of trade schools.
+With publications in areas ranging from school safety to postsecondary accountability, she holds a bachelor’s degree in economics and Spanish from Furman University, and a Master of Science degree in Sustainable Development from the University of Sussex.

 Copyright © 2026 Trade Up Book - All Rights Reserved.